-In fact, rather than apply the common dualistic view of early human societies as either hunter-gatherers or agricultural, our framework accounts for the different social institutions among four prototypes of early societies.
-Within non-agricultural societies our appropriability theory explains the existence of hierarchy among what anthropologists call complex hunter-gatherers, even though they continue to procure food rather to produce it.
-And within agricultural societies, our theory explains the substantially higher degree of social hierarchy among societies that obtain their carbohydrates mostly from cereals, as distinct from those that rely on roots and tubers.

-In each case, our neo-Hobbesian approach, which emphasizes the role of theft and expropriation, posits that greater efficacy for the appropriation of stored food by outsiders generates a demand for protection from thieves, and, simultaneously, facilitates the organized supply of protection by enabling leaders to tax their subjects.
+Our appropriability theory can be considered as neo-Hobbesian, in the sense of emphasizing the role of theft, banditry and expropriation.
+Rather than the common dichotomous view of early human societies as either hunter-gatherers or agricultural, our framework accounts for four prototypes of early societies.
+Within non-agricultural societies that procure food rather than produce it, our theory explains the existence of hierarchy among what anthropologists call complex huntergatherers.
+Within agricultural societies, our theory explains the substantially higher degree of social hierarchy among societies that obtain their carbohydrates mostly from cereals, as distinct from those that rely on roots and tubers.
+The greater vulnerability of those who rely on stored food to theft generates a demand for protection, and, simultaneously, facilitates the organized supply of protection by enabling a non-food producing elite to tax its subjects.